MatthewMachuca/FlexboxApiSPEC/flexboxAPIspecV2.md

 ## Flex Shrink

-The Shrink property specifies how the item will shrink relative to the rest of the flex items inside the same container.
+The Shrink property specifies how the item will become smaller in size relative to the rest of the flex items inside the same container.

 ```xml